UK, Canada launch push to protect media freedom

 LONDON (AP) — Britain and Canada are leading a push to secure more protections for journalists, saying a free press “protects society from the abuse of power.”

-U.K. Foreign Secretary Jeremy Hunt and Canadian Foreign Minister Chrystia Freeland are hosting a two-day conference starting Wednesday in London with politicians, officials, activists and journalists from more than 100 countries — though two Russian news outlets have been banned.
+U.K. Foreign Secretary Jeremy Hunt and Canadian Foreign Minister Chrystia Freeland convened a two-day conference starting Wednesday in London with politicians, officials, activists and journalists from more than 100 countries — though two Russian news outlets have been banned.

-The British government says Sputnik and RT are barred because of “their active role in spreading disinformation.”
+The British government said Sputnik and RT are barred because of “their active role in spreading disinformation.”

+Russian state-owned RT was censured last year by Britain’s broadcast regulator for breaking U.K. impartiality rules in its coverage of the poisoning of a Russian ex-spy in England.

+RT, formerly known as Russia Today, said “it takes a particular brand of hypocrisy to advocate for freedom of press while banning inconvenient voices and slandering alternative media.”

 Human rights lawyer Amal Clooney, the British government’s special envoy on media freedom, is attending and plans to set up a panel of experts to advise governments on strengthening legal protection for journalists.